Exhibit A (film): Plot

 Judith King lives with her father Andy, mother Sheila, and brother Joe in Yorkshire.
 She uses the camcorder gifted to her by her father to document her everyday life and her family.
-Judith is a lesbian and has not yet come out to her family, and she has a crush on Claire, a teenage girl across the street.
+Judith is a lesbian and has not yet come out to her family, and she has a crush on Claire, a teenage girl in the house next door.
 She often spies on Claire and films her from the bedroom window.
 On a trip to see their new house, Judith tries to convince Andy not to make the family move away, but is unable to tell him about her crush on Claire.

-Andy is chasing a promotion but financial strain and familial pressure cause him to behave erratically.
-One night, Andy comes home covered in blood and claims that his colleague Ray has suffered a facial injury.
+Andy is chasing a promotion, but financial strain and familial pressure cause him to behave erratically.
+One night, Andy comes home covered in blood and claims that his colleague, Ray, has suffered a facial injury.
 It appears likely that Andy is not going to get the promotion nor be able to sell the house, and this causes him further mental distress.
 Sheila and Joe begin to frequently argue with Andy.
 One night, Judith hides in the garden and Andy tries to grab her; she screams and runs back inside, locking the door behind her in her bedroom.

 Andy impulsively builds a new swimming pool and the Kings hold a pool party during their open house.
 A disfigured Ray shows up uninvited, getting angry and nearly attacking Andy, who escorts him outside.
 Judith secretly films their confrontation.
 Ray blames Andy for his injury and accuses him of trying to steal his job, revealing that Andy has been lying to the family about the future of his career and that Ray got the promotion over him.
 Andy later discovers that Judith has been filming his behavioral issues.